 Love and let go.
 Develop healthy behavior patterns by saying and doing new things to show you are now an assertive mom.
 You can’t force your in-laws to change their behavior, but if you change your own, then they will likely change theirs, too.

 Note: Jenna D. Barry is the author of A Wife’s Guide to In-laws: How to Gain Your Husband’s Loyalty Without Killing His Parents.
-She also leads a support group for daughters-in-law.
 Learn more at WifeGuide.org.
 This post was originally published in December 2010.